antonidag/myblog/content/en/posts/postman-api-testing-github-actions/index.md

 - Validate JSON payload

-Before we can jump into writing test, we first need work inside of Postman.
-Start by creating a new Collection and name it appropriate to the API you are testing, in my case "Weather API".
-There is several ways to import collections and API:s into Postman, I will create the HTTP request manually.
-Depending on your API there could different types on parameters, headers and authentication required, this configuration is supported by Postman.
+Before we can jump into writing tests, we first need to work inside of Postman.
+Start by creating a new Collection and name it appropriately for the API you are testing.
+In my case, it's named "Weather API".
+There are several ways to import collections and APIs into Postman.
+Depending on your API, there might be parameters, headers, and authentication, that you will need to setup.

-To create test for an API we need to navigate to the "Test" menu inside of the created request.
+To create tests for an API, we need to navigate to the "Test" menu inside of the created request.
 Tests in Postman are written in JavaScript.
-There is [documentation](https://learning.postman.com/docs/writing-scripts/script-references/script-reference-overview/), test examples and how-tos that can be helpful to familiarize with before starting writing your test cases.
-Once you have some basic knowledge around it will come quite easy to start!
+There is [documentation](https://learning.postman.com/docs/writing-scripts/script-references/script-reference-overview/), test examples, and how-tos that can be helpful to familiarize yourself with before starting to write your test cases.
+Once you have some basic knowledge, it will become quite easy to start!

-However, let's by creating this simple test:
+However, let's start by creating this simple test:
 ```
 pm.test("Successful authentication", function () {
     pm.expect(pm.response).to.have.status(200); // 200 indicates successful authentication
 });
 ```
-To run the test, we need to right click the collection and enter the "Run collection" menu.
-Then we can click on run to see the results.
+To run the test, we need to right-click the collection and enter the "Run collection" menu.
+Then, we can click on "Run {Collection name}" to see the results.

-If you have a hard time writing the tests, you can get help from the [Postbot](https://www.postman.com/product/postbot/).
-The bot can assist you with fixing, adding more tests and writing documentation for the API.
+If you get stuch or just is having a hard time writing tests, you can get help from the [Postbot](https://www.postman.com/product/postbot/).
+The bot can assist you with writing new tests, fixing a test, and writing documentation for the API.

-With a bit of editing and help from the bot the tests for one of API operations finalized to:
+With a bit of editing and help from the bot, the tests for one of the API operations are finalized.
 ```
 pm.test("Validate headers", function () {
     pm.response.to.have.header('Content-Type', 'application/json');